spyder-ide/spyder-docs/doc/ipythonconsole.rst

 Supported features
 ==================

-Any :guilabel:`IPython Console`, supports:
+Any :guilabel:`IPython Console`, whether :ref:`external<connecting-external-kernel>` or started by Spyder, supports:

 * Automatic code completion
 * Real-time function calltips
-* Debugging toolbar integration for launching the debugger and controlling execution flow
+* Full GUI integration with the enhanced Spyder :doc:`debugging`.
+* The :doc:`variableexplorer`, with GUI-based editors for many built-in and third-party Python objects.
+* Display of Matplotlib graphics in Spyder's :doc:`plots` pane, if the :guilabel:`Inline` backend is selected under :menuselection:`Preferences --> IPython console --> Graphics --> Graphics backend`, and inline in the console if :guilabel:`Mute inline plotting` is unchecked under the :guilabel:`Plots` pane's options menu.

 .. image:: images/console/console-completion.png
    :alt: Spyder IPython Console, with a popup list of code completion guesses

-Spyder-created consoles support even more advanced capabilities, such as:

-* The :doc:`variableexplorer`, with GUI-based editors for many built-in and third-party Python objects.
-* Full GUI integration with the enhanced IPython :doc:`debugging`.
-* Inline display of Matplotlib graphics, if the ``Inline`` backend is selected under :menuselection:`Preferences --> IPython console --> Graphics --> Graphics backend`.

 For information on the features, commands and capabilities built into IPython itself, see the `IPython documentation`_.